gkapfham/seke2015-paper/README.md

 ```

 Please note that this has been tested on an Ubuntu 15.04 workstation running a very recent version of LaTeX that was
 manually installed using the TeXLive installer.
-Additionally, you must install that your distribution has `minted`,
+It is also worth noting that you can also compile the paper using other
-`pygments`, and the `pygments-solarized` color scheme installed for your LaTeX distribution.
-If you are unable to
+LaTeX development tools, such as `latexmk`.
+If you are unable to compile the presentation with your development tools
-compile the presentation with your development tools and your execution environment, then please open a new issue and I
-will attempt to resolve your concerns.
+and your execution environment, then please open a new issue and I will attempt to resolve your concerns.